styfle/magnemite/README.md

 - The video files need to be saved to disk each time the user navigates to a new page
 - Sometimes its nice to prove the bug reproduces in Chrome.....Magnemite is built on Electron which is built on Chrome

+## How is this different than other screen recorders?

+Other screen recorders are usually general purpose and designed for tech-savy users.
+For example, [kap](https://github.com/wulkano/kap) or QuickTime's New Screen Recording work well when you are recording your screen for a demo.

+But these tools are difficult for a Support Team to explain to a user because you need to answer the following questions:

+- What part of the screen should be recorded?
+The whole screen, the browser, or the tab?
+- Where are the files saved to disk?
+To the desktop or someplace else?
+- How can the files be sent to the support team?
+Email?
+What if it's too big?

+Magnemite solves this specific use case by answering these questions in the following way:

+- What part of the screen should be recorded?
+Only the tab, in fact it runs as a separate app.
+- Where are the files saved to disk?
+To a temp directory.
+- How can the files be sent to the support team?
+Uploaded instantly upon reporting bug.
+See the `server.ts` file.

 ## Getting started

 Clone this repository